 (2) The estimated accounting fair value of the share based awards is calculated using the market price of SVS as defined under each of the plans and in the case of PSUs, various fair value pricing models may apply.
 The accounting fair values for the PSU portion of the share based awards in Table 20 reflect various assumptions as to estimated vesting for such awards in accordance with applicable accounting standards.
 The grant date fair value of the RSU portion of the share based awards in Table 20 is the same as their accounting fair value.
 The grant date fair value for the PSU portion of the share based awards reflects the dollar amount of the award intended for compensation purposes, based on the market value of the underlying shares on the grant dates based on an assumption of the vesting of 100% of the target number of PSUs granted.
-The accounting fair value for all share based awards in the share based awards in the based on an assumption of the vesting of 100% of the target number of PSUs granted.
-The accounting fair value for all share based awards in the target number of PSUs granted.
-The accounting fair value for all share based awards in the based awards the table assumed a zero forfeiture rate.
-The number of PSUs granted in 2019 - 2021 that will actually vest will range from 0% to 200% of the target number granted and will be primarily based on the Corporation's OM Result in the final year of the threeyear performance period, subject to modification by the Corporation's ROIC Factor and TSR Factor over the performance period, as described in detail under NEO Equity Awards and Mix above.
+The accounting fair value for all share based awards in the table assumed a zero forfeiture rate.
+The number of PSUs granted in 2019 - 2021 that will actually vest will range from 0% to 200% of the target number granted and will be primarily based on the Corporation's OM Result in the final year of the three-year performance period, subject to modification by the Corporation's ROIC Factor and TSR Factor over the performance period, as described in detail under NEO Equity Awards and Mix above.
 74% of the target amount of PSUs granted in 2019 settled in February 2022.
-For PSUs granted in 2019 - 2021, the Corporation'S TSR was measured relative to that of companies in the BMI Index, with the addition of Flex Ltd, that remain publicly traded on an established U.S. stock exchange for the entire performance period.
+For PSUs granted in 2019 - 2021, the Corporation's TSR was measured relative to that of companies in the BMI Index, with the addition of Flex Ltd, that remain publicly traded on an established U.S. stock exchange for the entire performance period.
 The Corporation estimated the grant date fair value of the TSR Factor using a Monte Carlo simulation model.
 The number of awards expected to be earned was factored into the grant date Monte Carlo valuation for the award.
-The accounting grant date fair value of awards that are earned based on TSR.
+The accounting grant date fair value is not subsequently adjusted regardless of the eventual number of awards that are earned based on TSR.
 The grant date fair value for the non-TSR based performance measurement and modifier was based on the market value of our SVS at the time of grant and may be adjusted in subsequent periods to reflect a change in the estimated level of achievement related to the applicable performance condition.
-The accounting grant date fair value is not subsequently adjusted on the market performance measurement and modifier was based on the market value of our SVS at the time of awards that were earned based on the market performance.
+The accounting grant date fair value is not subsequently adjusted regardless of the eventual number of awards that were earned based on the market performance condition.